Ice Ice Baby

 And then there’s the people.
 And their skin.
 I was meant to meet them and their spa culture.
-You cannot help but notice how healthy and vibrant they look, how they “glow” and look fine of pore.
+You cannot help but notice how healthy and vibrant they look, how they “glow” and radiate health.
 Is it the cold?
 Is it genetic?
 Is it their lifestyle?
 The water, it must be the water.
-Whatever the reason, it is apparent that Icelanders take their skin and their spa seriously.
+Whatever the reason, it’s apparent that Icelanders take their skin and their spa seriously.
 And because I wanted to walk like them, talk like them, be like them (sing like them!), I did the next best thing and went to the shops like them.

-My first brush with Icelandic skincare was with SKYN eye masks, recommended for de-puffing the eyes of a certain someone who shall remain nameless and I didn’t have to go to Iceland to get them.
-Actually getting there opened up a whole new world of skincare possibilities.
+My first brush with Icelandic skincare was with SKYN eye masks, recommended for de-puffing the morning eyes of a certain someone who shall remain nameless before they went on camera.
+The line was then available in LaLaLand so I didn’t have to go to Iceland to get them, but getting there eventually opened up a whole new world of skincare possibilities.
 On the streets of Reykjavik, all over the place, you see ads for BIOEFFECT EGF Serum.
-I’d caught wind of it in the beauty world before this trip, so by the time I got there and saw it everywhere I was convinced it was a national treasure.
+I’d caught wind of it before this trip, so by the time I got there and saw it everywhere I was convinced it was a national treasure.
 It was my first purchase; I tucked it away into the suitcase for later use.
 I should have started to use it right away, but that’s a different story.
 I had already planned to do an article about winter skin care, so I put it aside for later.

 A couple of days into my trip I went to the infamous Blue Lagoon which has its own spa and shop; very tempting to buy everything but I had two months of travelling to consider so called upon my Wendy Willpower, walking away with only the award-winning Blue Lagoon Rejuvenating lipbalm.
 There’s always online shopping after all.